BradleyCodeU/bradleycodeu.github.io/_apcsa/ch4fundamentaldatatypes/ch4cedarpointcalc.md

 Aesthetics are important!
 Keep your pseudocode as comments in order to explain your thinking.
 Make sure your input and output looks neat and is spaced nicely (USE PRINTF).
 Make sure you have used appropriate/readable variable names.

-### NOTE: You will NOT use any "if" statements for this project
+### NOTE: You do NOT need to use any "if" statements for this project